In today’s podcast I’m going to be answering a question that was emailed to us. Is it okay for a man to masturbate while fantasizing about his wife?

 So the question I got this week was from a guy who’s involved in an accountability group.
 The guys in the group are making good progress.

-Is It Okay to Fantasize About Your Spouse?
+Is It Okay to Fantasize About Your Spouse? is fantasizing about your spouse a sin?

 They’re leaving their unwanted sexual behaviors behind including masturbation and fantasy, but one of the questions that’s come up in the group is, “Is it okay for a man to masturbate while fantasizing about his wife?”
 Is it okay for a man to fantasize or a woman to fantasize?